-On this page, you can find links to organizations that help cancer patients; guidance about massage therapy and cancer; tools to find cancer care supplies; sites for cancer education; and emotional support for people with cancer & their caregivers.
+On this page, you’ll find links to organizations that help cancer patients; guidance about massage therapy and cancer; tools to find cancer care supplies; sites for cancer education; plus emotional support for people with cancer & their caregivers.

 If you have any questions, if you have ideas for additional cancer support resources that should be included, or if you discover a malfunctioning link, please let me know!